BossRighteous/GroovyMiSTerCommand/README.md

         CPS2/
         ...
 ```

+I've noted that .zip files are browseable as filesystem, so a single portable zip may reduce FS block fill and make the build/transfer simpler.

 This would allow the server binary to run a CLI command routine that
 - Asks for category/filter preferences